cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/README.md

 ![lstm](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/blob/master/Images/lstm.png)

+*An LSTM contains several learnable gates that determine the flow and retention of information from previous time steps.
+The self-recurrent connection and "memory" allow the model to learn correlations between events separated many time steps apart, thereby alleviating the vanishing and exploding gradient problem that prevents effective learning in feedforward neural networks.
+Image Source: [LSTM Networks for Sentiment Analysis](http://deeplearning.net/tutorial/lstm.html)*

 Many authors have combined convolutional neural networks (CNNs) and recurrent neural networks (RNNs) into what are known as CRNNs (Convolutional Recurrent Neural Networks): these models use CNNs as local feature extractors and RNNs as temporal summarizers to identify global temporal patterns, thereby benefiting from the unique advantages of both neural network architectures.

 ![crnn](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/blob/master/Images/crnn.png)

+*Convolutional Recurrent Neural Network (CRNN).
+In this case, the CRNN is processing a time series of spectrogram images from an audio recording, with the CNN extracting local, time-invariant features, and the RNN extracting sequential features.
+Both kinds of features are subsequently passed to the final classifier.
+Image Source: [Multi-Language Identification Using Convolutional Recurrent Neural Network](https://www.semanticscholar.org/paper/Multi-Language-Identification-Using-Convolutional-Lakhani-Mahadev/0da348401d3428844e7daf88a48b0a32ab8b8a68)*

 Fully-connected layers are then typically placed after the RNN (with sigmoid or softmax activation function) to act as the classifier.

 In this application, a bidirectional LSTM (capable of using information from not only past time steps, but also future time steps, to make predictions) is placed after the second convolutional layer.

 ![bidirectional_lstm](https://github.com/cchinchristopherj/Right-Whale-Convolutional-Recurrent-Neural-Network/blob/master/Images/bidirectional_lstm.jpg)

+*A Bidirectional LSTM is essentially two LSTMs processing information in the forward and backward time directions.
+Image Source: [A novel wavelet sequence based on deep bidirectional LSTM network model for ECG signal classification](https://www.sciencedirect.com/science/article/pii/S0010482518300738)*

 A single, fully-connected layer that follows serves as the final classifier.